gaser014/marketo_readme/README.md

-# Marketo: The Ultimate E-Commerce Admin and User Flutter App
+# Marketo: The Ultimate E-Commerce User Flutter App

-Marketo provides an all-in-one Flutter application tailored for both admin and user roles .It is designed to simplify e-commerce management and enhance user experiences .With its comprehensive features, this app enables admins to efficiently manage their platform while providing users with a seamless shopping experience.

-## Administrative Interface

-### Features Overview

-- **Product Management**:
-    - Add, edit, and remove products
-    - Manage product variants and pricing
-    - Upload product images and descriptions
-    - Track inventory levels

-- **Category Management**:
-    - Create and organize main categories
-    - Manage sub-categories
-    - Link products to appropriate categories

-- **Promotional Tools**:
-    - Create and manage special offers
-    - Generate and track coupon codes
-    - Design promotional sliders
-    - Configure homepage featured sections

-- **Order Management**:
-    - Track all incoming orders
-    - Update order status
-    - Monitor delivery progress
-    - Access order history and analytics

-### Key Administrative Screens

-1. Dashboard Overview
-2. Product Management Console
-3. Category Configuration
-4. Offer Management
-5. Coupon Administration
-6. Order Tracking System
-7. Slider Configuration
-8. Analytics and Reports
+Marketo delivers a seamless Flutter application tailored for users, enhancing their shopping experience.
+Designed to integrate with Shopify, it provides a clean and efficient platform for browsing and purchasing products.

 ## Customer Interface

 ### Features Overview

 - **Personalized Shopping Experience**:
-    - Browse dynamic homepage sliders
     - Explore categorized products
-    - View special offers and deals
-    - Access personalized recommendations
+    - Access personalized recommendations based on browsing history

 - **Product Discovery**:
-    - Browse by categories and subcategories
+    - Browse by main categories
     - Search products by name
     - Filter products by various attributes
-    - View "Best Seller" collections
+    - View "Limited Quantity"
     - Explore "New Arrivals"

 - **Shopping Features**: